KC9AOP

 Introduction

-You may need to convert voltage, amperage and electrical specifications from equipment into KW, KVA and BTU information that can be used to calculate overall power and HVAC requirements.
+You may need to convert Voltage, Amperage and electrical specifications from equipment into kW, kVA and BTU information that can be used to calculate overall power and HVAC requirements.
 The following section addresses the process of taking basic electrical values and converting them into other types of electrical values.

 Three Phase Power